RTGPU: Real-Time GPU Scheduling of Hard Deadline Parallel Tasks with Fine-Grain Utilization: Abstract

 \section{Abstract}

 Many emerging cyber-physical systems, such as autonomous vehicles and robots, rely heavily on artificial intelligence and machine learning algorithms to perform important system operations.
 Since these highly parallel applications are computationally intensive, they need to be accelerated by graphics processing units (GPUs) to meet stringent timing constraints.
 However, despite the wide adoption of GPUs, efficiently scheduling multiple GPU applications while providing rigorous real-time guarantees remains a challenge.
-In this paper, we propose RTGPU, which can schedule the execution of multiple GPU applications in real-time to meet hard deadlines.
-Each GPU application can have multiple CPU execution and memory copy segments, as well as GPU kernels.
-We start with a model to explicitly account for the CPU and memory copy segments of these applications.
-We then consider the GPU architecture in the development of a precise timing model for the GPU kernels and leverage a technique known as persistent threads to implement fine-grained kernel scheduling with improved performance through interleaved execution.
-Next, we propose a general method for scheduling parallel GPU applications in real time.
-Finally, to schedule multiple parallel GPU applications, we propose a practical real-time scheduling algorithm based on federated scheduling and grid search (for GPU kernel segments) with uniprocessor fixed priority scheduling (for multiple CPU and memory copy segments).
-Our approach provides superior schedulability compared with previous work, and gives real-time guarantees to meet hard deadlines for multiple GPU applications according to comprehensive validation and evaluation on a real NVIDIA GTX1080Ti GPU system.
+Each GPU application has multiple CPU execution and memory copy segments, with GPU kernels running on different hardware resources.
+Because of the complicated interactions between heterogeneous segments of parallel tasks, high schedulability is hard to achieve with conventional approaches.
+This paper proposes RTGPU, which combines fine-grain GPU partitioning on the system side with a novel scheduling algorithm on the theory side.
+Through system and theory co-design, RTGPU achieves superior system throughput and real-time schedulability.
+In this paper, we start by building a model for the CPU and memory copy segments.
+Leveraging persistent threads, we then implement fine-grained GPU partitioning with improved performance through interleaved execution.
+To reap the benefits of fine-grained GPU partitioning and schedule multiple parallel GPU applications, we propose a novel real-time scheduling algorithm based on federated scheduling and grid search with uniprocessor fixed-priority scheduling.
+Our approach provides real-time guarantees to meet hard deadlines, and achieves over 11\% improvement in system throughput and up to 57\% schedulability improvement compared with previous work.
+We validate and evaluate RTGPU on NVIDIA GTX1080Ti GPU systems.
+Our system side techniques can be applied on mainstream NVIDIA GPUs, and the proposed scheduling theory can be used in general heterogeneous computing platforms which have a similar task execution pattern.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{